zhl3105645/redis-learning/README.md

 # redis-learning
-some comments during reading redis source code
+some comments during reading redis source code. the efficiency is too low so I decide to download other's source code and note it.